Sharknado: The 4th Awakens: Plot

-Colonel Shepard obtains a newly refurbished mech suit from Wilbur and convinces Reynolds to fly him, Claudia, and April to Fin's location in Chicago.
-There, April rescues Fin and Gil from the wreckage, while Astro-X agents find Gemini and Matt under the rubble.
-On board Reynolds' jet, April reunites with her family, allowing her to meet Gil for the first time.
-Meanwhile, Reynolds struggles to diffuse the lightningnado due to its electricity blocking their attempts.
+Reynolds flies Shepard, Claudia, and April to Fin's location in Chicago, where they rescue everyone from the rubble.
+April reunites with her family, allowing her to meet Gil for the first time.
+Meanwhile, Reynolds struggles to diffuse a "lightningnado" due to its electricity blocking their attempts.
 The situation worsens when the lightningnado strikes the Perry Nuclear Power Plant in Ohio, transforming it into a deadly "nukenado" filled with radioactive sharks.
 Reynolds realizes that the only way to diffuse the nukenado is to transform it back into a regular sharknado so that the Astro-Pods will work on it.

-He also suggests that the engines of Col. Shepard's mech suit can be used to power a device to remove the radioactivity from the storm by drawing massive amounts of water into it.
-Fin realizes that the only location with enough water to work is Niagara Falls, so they travel there with the nukenado on their tail.
-Nearing the falls, Reynolds volunteers to jump from his jet in a squirrel suit to set off the device, which will reverse the water flow upward into the nukenado and cool it.
+Reynolds suggests that the engines of Colonel Shepard's mech suit can be used to power a device to remove the radioactivity from the storm by drawing massive amounts of water into it.
+Fin realizes that the only location with enough water to work is Niagara Falls, in New York, so they travel there with the nukenado on their tail.
+Reynolds volunteers to jump from his jet in a squirrel suit to set off the device, which will reverse the water flow upward into the nukenado and cool it down.
+However, the device fails to have sufficient power, and the land below Reynolds cracks, sending him off the cliff into the water below to his death.

-However, the device fails to have sufficient power, and the land below Reynolds cracks, sending him off the cliff into the water below.
-Colonel Shepard volunteers to pilot the mech suit to complete the plan, but is swallowed by a shark before he can put it on, as is Claudia and Matt.
-Fin puts on the suit and flies into the storm to fight through and reach the device.
-He manages to use the suit's power supply to activate the device, but he is severely injured in the process.
+Shepard volunteers to pilot the mech suit to complete the plan, but he, Claudia, and Matt are swallowed by sharks.
+Fin puts on the suit and flies into the storm to reach the device.
+He uses the suit's power supply to activate the device, but he is severely injured.
 Niagara Falls is reversed into the nukenado, neutralizing its radiation and rendering it a normal sharknado.
 The Astro-Pods are activated, destroying the storm.

-Fin becomes unconscious and falls over the cliff and is swallowed by a shark, which is promptly swallowed by three more sharks and a blue whale in quick succession.
-Gil uses a chainsaw to cut open the whale and sharks, revealing Colonel Shepard, Claudia, and Matt all alive.
-Together, they pull out an unconscious Fin, who they revive using April's power supply and two sharks as an improvised defibrillator.
+Fin is swallowed by a shark, which is swallowed by three more sharks and a blue whale in quick succession.
+Gil uses a chainsaw to cut open the whale and sharks, revealing Shepard, Claudia, and Matt all alive.

+They pull out an unconscious Fin, who they revive using April's power supply and two sharks as an improvised defibrillator.
 Suddenly, the Eiffel Tower falls from the sky.
-Nova, who was earlier mentioned to be vacationing in Paris, emerges from the tower, causing the Shepards to realize that the sharknado crisis may now be a global problem.
+Nova, who was earlier mentioned to be vacationing in Paris, emerges from the tower, causing the Shepards to realize that the sharknado crisis may now be global.